olivier-heen/lost-in-cvss-translation/README.md

 - ``cvss-conv.sh`` is a regular sh script.

 # TODO
-Discard the associations where the score is too different before computing the most frequent associations.
+- Apply the heuristic on score difference before computing the most frequent associations.
-When several candidate associations exist, peek one according to a heuristic: either minimize the score difference or minimize the vector "distance".
+- When several candidate associations exist, peek one according to a heuristic: either minimize the score difference or minimize the vector "Hamming distance" (sort of).
+- Tighten the pattern for unknown-cvss-vx vectors.
+For the momment a string like AV:X/AC:Y/Au:Z/C:1/I:2/A:3 is accepted (and should not).

 # References
 - Conversion of CVSS Base Score from 2.0 to 3.1 https://ieeexplore.ieee.org/document/9559092